nomad/crop/BENCHMARKS.md

 [iterators](https://docs.rs/jumprope/latest/jumprope/struct.JumpRope.html#method.substrings)
 are implemented, they are not exported publicly.

-I've decided to not include `xi_rope` in the benchmarks as it's been discontinued together with the rest of the Xi editor, and it was about an order of magnitude slower that all the other ropes on most use cases.
+The `xi_rope` project was not included in the benchmarks as it's been discontinued together with the rest of the Xi editor (and it was about an order of magnitude slower that all the other ropes on most use cases).

 The code used to run the benchmarks can be found [here](https://github.com/noib3/rope_benches).